Ye Xiaowen: Bureau of Religious Affairs

 In July 1995, Ye was appointed director of the Bureau of Religious Affairs under the State Council of the People's Republic of China.
 One of his first tasks was to make sure that the 1995 CCTV New Year's Gala contained nothing offensive to religious people.
 When he saw that 100 children were set to dance with lanterns shaped as pigs' heads (pigs are ritually unclean in Islam), and that it was too late to change the routine, he ordered China Central Television to take only long shots to obscure recognition.
 That same year, Ye presided over the enthronement of Gyaincain Norbu, the controversial government choice for the 11th Panchen Lama of Tibetan Buddhism.

 The Ministry of Civil Affairs of the People's Republic of China banned the controversial Falun Gong belief system in July 1995.
 Ye gave a press conference three months later, accusing Falun Gong of being a doomsday cult, antiscientific, anti-medicine, of harassing people en masse, and of tax evasion.
-He insisted that the government had to act against Falun Gong on behalf of science, civilization, and human rights, although he promised that the police would not persecute people who practised alone in their homes.
-Slavoj Žižek argues that Ye and the CPC banned Falun Gong not for their general antipathy towards religion, but for Falun Gong's insistence on "independence from state control", a commonality with Tibetan Buddhism.
+He insisted that the government had to act against Falun Gong on behalf of science, civilization, and human rights, although he promised that the police would not persecute people who practiced alone in their homes.
+Slavoj Žižek argues that Ye and the CCP banned Falun Gong not for their general antipathy towards religion, but for Falun Gong's insistence on "independence from state control", a commonality with Tibetan Buddhism.